Galesburg minor league baseball history: History

 Minor league baseball started in Galesburg in 1890, with two teams playing in two leagues.

 Galesburg first began play as members of the 1890 Central Interstate League.
 On May 27, 1890, Galesburg had a record of 6–22, when the Central Interstate League franchise moved to Indianapolis, Indiana.
 Then, on July 31, 1890, Galesburg gained another team, becoming members of the Illinois-Iowa League when the league member Sterling Blue Coats franchise moved to Galesburg.
 After an 8–17 record in Galesburg, the Sterling/Galesburg team moved to a third home, in Burlington, Iowa, where the team became the finished the season as the Burlington Hawkeyes.
 Burlington folded after a handful of games and a 30–72 overall record in the three cities.

 Baseball Hall of Fame member Bud Fowler played for the Sterling/Galesburg/Burlington team in 1890, hitting .322 for the season and integrating the team and the Illinois-Iowa League.

 In 1895, minor league baseball returned, as the Galesburg Trotters played as members of the Eastern Iowa League.
 The 1895 season was the only year of play for the independent level league.
 The 1895 Eastern Iowa League standings were composed of the Burlington Spiders (52–39), Cedar Rapids Rabbits (43–51), Clinton Bridegrooms (11–26), Dubuque Colts (66–31), Galesburg Trotters (13–27), Ottumwa Brownies (49–52), Rock Island Tri-Cities (14–18) and Waterloo Indians (21–25).
 The Galesburg Trotters franchise disbanded on June 25, 1895, and did not return to league play.

 In 1908, the Galesburg Hornets were founded and joined the Class D level Illinois-Missouri League.
 The Canton Chinks, Hannibal Cannibals, Havana Perfectors, Macomb Potters and Monmouth Browns joined Galesburg as charter members in the six–team league.
-The Galesburg Hornets had four different managers during the season and finished 6th with a record of 50–67.
+The Galesburg Hornets had four different managers during the season and finished last in the standings with a record of 50–67.

 Galesburg remained in the Illinois-Missouri League in 1909, playing as the Galesburg Boosters.
 The team again finished last in the six–team league with a 47–83 record.

 Then known as "Pete" Alexander, Baseball Hall of Fame pitcher Grover Cleveland Alexander pitched and played some outfield for the 1909 Boosters.
 On July 22, 1909, Alexander threw a no–hitter against the Canton Chinks in a 2–0 Galesburg victory.
 At age 22, Alexander was 15–8 with a 1.36 ERA and hit .243 in 107 at bats.
 Alexander was badly injured when he was struck by a throw while baserunning, ending his 1909 season.